Belgacem-TLILI/UserApi/README.md

 # A Dockerised Symfony 4 & PHP7 User API

-This is an HTTP API do manage Users (create, read, update and delete)
+This is an HTTP API to manage Users (create, read, update and delete)

 ### Tech